So you aren’t sure what you want to major in?

 It’s okay that you don’t know what you want to do right now, don’t let anyone tell you otherwise.

-Even students that come into school dead-set on a particular major are going to change their minds, you’re in a perfect situation because you aren’t cornering yourself into one set of classes.
+Even students that start college dead-set on a particular major are going to change their minds.
+You’re in a perfect situation because you aren’t cornering yourself into one set of classes.
 Take your time to explore your options, then when you do decide you’ll be making an informed choice that’s right for you.

 Shenandoah Will Help you Through your Major Exploration

-The Office of Career Services will be a key resource for you and would love to help you narrow down majors that may be a good fit for you.
+The Career & Professional Development will be a key resource for you and would love to help you narrow down majors that may be a good fit for you.